neto737/coinbase-commerce-php/README.md

 ```

 ### Testing and Contributing
-**Note: The test suite is extremely outdated and will not work!
-It requires a complete overhaul.
-However, this is currently not worth doing.**

 Any and all contributions are welcome!
 The process is simple: fork this repo, make your changes, run the test suite, and submit a pull request.
 To run the tests, clone the repository and run the following commands:

 ``` sh